Set Up and Manage Shared Spaces (For Admins)

 ☐ Decide your collaboration model: internal only, external with other Harvey orgs, or full collaboration with guests

-☐ Enable use:shared_spaces for the users or roles who need it
+☐ Enable Use shared spaces for the users or roles who need it

 ☐ Communicate to your users: Let them know which capabilities are enabled and where to find Spaces in the app